lanwen/lanwen.github.io/content/posts/2020-03-31_js-promise-retry-repeat.md

 ---
-title: "How to retry or repeate JavaScript promise"
+title: "How to retry or repeat JavaScript promise"
 tags: ["javascript", "coding"]
 ---